mayeaux/nodetube/README.md

 # NodeTube
 An open-source YouTube alternative that also supports image and audio uploads.
 Powered by NodeJS

-A live NodeTube instance is available to test functionality at [https://nodetube.live](https://nodetube.live)
+A live NodeTube instance is available to interact with at [https://nodetube.live](https://nodetube.live)

 You can join the OS community actively developing NodeTube on [Discord](https://discord.gg/ejGah8H), [Riot.Im](https://riot.im/app/#/room/#nodetube:matrix.org) and [Reddit](https://reddit.com/r/nodetube)